sd-powell/portfolio_project_3/README.md

 #### Typography

 [Google Fonts](https://fonts.google.com/) was used to import the selected fonts for the site, ensuring high-quality and accessible typography across all devices and browsers.
+Fonts are imported using CSS @import, with appropriate fallbacks defined for maximum cross-device compatibility.

 - **Headings (h1, h2, h3):** The font [Montserrat](https://fonts.google.com/specimen/Montserrat) was chosen for its bold, geometric style that provides a clean, modern look.
 Its sharp edges and contemporary design help headlines stand out, giving the site a distinctive and polished visual identity while remaining easy to read.